 CSI Security does not have arrest powers.
 Crimes and other emergencies at this location should be reported to the Twin Falls Police Department by dialing 9-1-1, and to the Boise State Director of Community-based Educational Outreach Programs, Sean Hunter, phone number (208) 426-4092.

-Comments, concerns, or questions about security at the College of Southern Idaho facility should be communicated to the Boise State Director of Community-based Educational Outreach Programs, Sean Hunter, email seanhunter@boisestate.edu phone number (208) 426-4092.
+Comments, concerns, or questions about security at the College of Southern Idaho facility should be communicated to the Boise State coordinator Brian O'Rorke at briancororke@boisestate.edu.

 Gowen Field Air National Guard Base Campus